 National Rivers and Streams Assessment

 The NRSA is a statistical survey designed and coordinated by the EPA to evaluate the condition of the nation's boatable rivers and wadable streams.
 EIH is sampling 80 sites across the state in 2023 and 2024.

 EIH collected bacteria samples in nine assessment units in the greater Houston area in order to investigate potential bacteria loading sources during dry weather.

 Texas Clean Rivers Program

-The goal of the Clean Rivers Program is to maintain and improve the quality of water resources within each river basin in Texas through an ongoing partnership involving the TCEQ, river authorities (program partners), local and state governments, industry, citizens and other agencies.
+The goal of the CRP is to maintain and improve the quality of water resources within each river basin in Texas through an ongoing partnership involving TCEQ, river authorities, local and state governments, industry, citizens and other agencies.
 EIH conducts routine ambient monitoring at 55 CRP sites in the Houston-Galveston area.